 - Friday 7th August – Men’s Combined Final / Awards – JST 17:30 – 22:20

 All times are Japan Standard Time (JST) which means for the USA the qualifying events will start at 1AM Pacific – 2AM Mountain – 3AM Central – 4AM Eastern and finish around 5-6 hours later.
-For the UK this is a 9AM start.
-Half an hour later for the finals.
+The finals start half an hour late.
+For the UK this is a 9AM start for the qualifying rounds and 9:30 for the finals.

 How Does Sport Climbing At The Olympics Work? – Olympic Climbing Format Explained